 Which is why I’m writing this post.

-I’m writing this post because I think it’s important to let others know about healthcare outside of the US.
+I’m writing this post because I think it’s essential to inform others about healthcare outside the US.
 As difficult as it is to believe, the US no longer has the best healthcare.
 (See below.)

-Think of your own experience in the US with hip surgery, back surgery, or any other condition where you required extended care.
+Think of your experience in the US with hip surgery, back surgery, or any other condition requiring extended care.
 Compare it to what you read about my healthcare in France.

-Just the other day, I called a dear friend in the US who had expressed concern that I was staying in France after my accident.
+The other day, I called a dear friend in the US who had expressed concern that I was staying in France after my accident.
 The first thing she told me when I called was that her son had been in an automobile accident.
-He was in the hospital with a crushed ankle, a broken leg and a broken wrist.
+He was hospitalized with a crushed ankle, a broken leg, and a fractured wrist.
 After telling me about the car crash, we celebrated the fact that he had survived.

 As a result, my friend’s son was leaving the hospital after five days and two surgeries.
 He was going home to avoid the continuing hospital costs.
 He was barely conscious because of the massive doses of medication he needed for pain.
 He had a metal rod visibly running through his foot.

 A third surgery is scheduled in two weeks.
 He’ll go to the hospital, then back home after surgery.
-There’s not a trained medical person to stay with him during those days he’ll require intensive care and pain management.
+No trained medical person will stay with him when he requires intensive care and pain management.
 The entire family will need to chip in with time off work as they can.